 The same way you would make a carrot cake or vegan pumpkin pie out of season just for the sake of enjoying a delicious and healthy pie!
 Those are my all-time favorite desserts!

 And if your friends don't follow a gluten-free diet, you can enjoy it will all-purpose flour as well.

 Making an apple cake vegan is super easy, you just need to replace the on-vegan components such as egg, butter, and milk, with healthier options, like:

-- Dairy-free milk combined with lemon juice makes vegan buttermilk which makes a great vegan baking partner because it helps to rise baking goods and help to make this vegan apple cake light.
+- Dairy-free milk combined with lemon juice makes vegan buttermilk which makes a great vegan baking partner because it helps to raise baking goods and helps to make this vegan apple cake light.
 You can use it on cornbread or a vegan banana loaf.